Azure/azureml-assets/training/general/src/environments/sklearn-1.1-ubuntu20.04-py38-cpu/context/README.md

 # SKLearn Docker Environment

 ## Overview
-This document provides details on how to create a containerized SKLearn Environment using stock version of SKLearn as well as Intel Extension for SKLearn on Azure ML instances.
+This document provides details on how to create and run a sample workload in a containerized SKLearn Environment using stock version of SKLearn as well as Intel Extension for SKLearn on Azure ML instances.

 ## How it works
 To create a stock SKLearn docker container use the `Dockerfile` and `conda_dependencies.yaml`.
 Follow the instructions below